ghmigliorini/site/content/home/skills.md

   icon: r-project
   icon_pack: fab
   name: R
-- description: '2 year of experience, using for data manipulation and visualization with pandas, numpy, matplotlib, seaborn, etc, and, machine learning with scikit-learn'
+- description: '2 years of experience, using for data manipulation and visualization with pandas, numpy, matplotlib, seaborn, etc, and, machine learning with scikit-learn'
   icon: python
   icon_pack: fab
   name: Python